-New models of Elimia converters use a single point terminal block for all power connections.
-In other cases a terminal block or lugs will be provided and marked for this connection.
-In the picture below the terminal block is labeled and ready for the input power.
+Most Elimia converters use terminal block(s) for all power connections.
+In the picture below the terminal blocks are labeled and ready for the input power.
 Don't skimp on wire size!
 Using wiring that is undersized results in voltage drop.
 Voltage drop can greatly affect the operation of your converter and your three phase equipment.
 Nominal main power is 220 - 240 VAC.
-If your main's power is on the low end of nominal you should limit voltage drops as much as possible.
+If your main's power is on the low end of nominal you should limit voltage drops as much as possible by up sizing your supply power cable.
+Also, always make good quality wire connections and crimps.

 Some converters have been provided with fusing for your machine wiring.
 Please note that this fusing is intended to protect the wiring to your machine, not the machine itself.
 It should not be used as a replacement for protection required or already built in to your machine.
-Please refer to the schematic for sizing wire and fuses, in some cases the fusing provided from the factory may need to be changed based on wire size and load.
+Please refer to the schematic for sizing wire and fuses, in some cases the fusing provided from the factory my need to be changed based on wire size and load.